longaccess/longaccess-docs/what_is_longaccess.md

 #What is Longaccess?

-Longaccess is a long-term data storage.
+Longaccess is a long-term data storage service.

-You buy one or more storage spaces (there are various storage sizes available) called **DataCapsule**, and we keep its contents for 30 years.
+You buy one or more storage spaces (there are various storage sizes available) called **DataCapsules**, and we keep its content for 30 years.
 You group and upload your data in bunches we call **archives**.
 Each archive is encrypted and the ONLY way to download the data and decrypt it is to use the **certificate** you get when the upload is completed.
 You can't delete archives -however, you can render them useless, by destroying the associated certificate.

 ## How it works - Overview.